Vincelee78/Project-3-wallBedsStore-React/README.md

-## TCG-Project-3-React-Space Saving Furniture Systems
+## TCG-Project-3-React-Space Saving Furniture Systems (template from Project 2)
 To create an ...

 ## Summary/User objectives: